Results breakdown of the 2021 Canadian federal election: Summary

 The election was described as being "like a game of tug of war in which the rope won."
 The remarkable similarity of the seat results and those in 2019 may have reinforced voters' sentiments that the early election was unnecessary, and its meagre outcome has left its mark on the electorate.
 Both the Liberals and Conservatives saw marginal declines in their national shares of the votes.

-Tory holds in Western Canada, and Liberal ones in the GTA, were both weakened compared to 2019, although one Conservative observer noted, "I am far more encouraged by the narrowing of margins in the suburbs, than I am discouraged or concerned by an Alberta MP only winning by 30,000 votes".
+Compared to 2019, Tory holds in Western Canada and Liberal ones in the GTA both declined, although one Conservative observer noted, "I am far more encouraged by the narrowing of margins in the suburbs, than I am discouraged or concerned by an Alberta MP only winning by 30,000 votes".

 The Green Party saw its share of the vote collapse to 2.3%, its lowest level since the 2000 federal election.
 Internal dissension and poor morale contributed to the decline, and Elizabeth May called for an inquiry to determine the underlying reasons for it.
 Paul announced her resignation as party leader on September 27, which took effect on November 14, after being officially accepted by the party's federal council.

 In late November, the Greens released a report indicating that they were facing imminent insolvency, and were considering closing the Ottawa office.
 The party had lost 499 monthly donors since July 2021, and 6,259 members in the same length of time.

 The increase of the People's Party share from 1.6% to 4.9% may have cost the Conservatives at least ten ridings.
 Votes obtained by individual PPC candidates were larger than the margin of victory in 21 ridings, where the Conservative candidate was in second place (12 in Ontario, five in BC, two in Alberta, one in Quebec and one in Newfoundland).
 Of those seats, 14 went to the Liberals, six to the NDP, and one to the Bloc.
 Observers noted that a significant amount of PPC support arose from non-Conservative voters.

 Eight ridings were won by a margin of 1% or less, and judicial recounts were requested in four of them.
 One riding flipped from the Bloc to the Liberals, one Bloc victory was confirmed, and two proceedings were terminated when it became obvious that no change would occur.